 A shortage of iodine will hamper thyroid hormone synthesis.
 The hypophyseal gland will produce more TSH, which will prompt excessive growth of the thyroid gland (goiter).
 The enlarged thyroid gland usually manages to supply enough thyroid hormones, so that symptoms other than goiter itself are usually absent.
 Goiter due to iodine deficiency used to be common but is now largely controlled by the iodide supplementation of cooking salt.

 Treatment options for hyperthyroidism include inhibitors of thyroid peroxidase as well as surgery and radioactive iodide (131I−).
 The latter form of treatment takes advantage of the fact that only thyroid gland cells actively accumulate iodide and are therefore selectively destroyed.
-Importantly, 131I− will also affect metastatic tumor cells, as long as these retain the ability to accumulate iodide.
+Importantly, in thyroid cancer, 131I− will also affect metastatic tumor cells, as long as these retain the ability to accumulate iodide.
 The accumulation of 131I− can be enhanced by simultaneous application of TSH.

 Lithium inhibits the release of thyroid hormones from gland cells.
-While this can cause side effects when lithium is used to treat depression, it can be used to advantage in radioiodide treatment, since it will cause the hormone-incorporated 131I− to be retained longer inside the gland cells.53
+While this can cause side effects when lithium is used to treat depression, it can be used to advantage in radioiodide treatment, since it will cause the hormone-incorporated 131I− to be retained longer inside the gland cells.54

 Drugs that influence thyroid hormone function